🤑 You have $200 tuition credit

 4. E-learning

 If you're a bit further down the line, consider some e-learning and taking part in courses taught by established professionals.
 These don't take as much time as University and often take you straight to the action.
-A live course by LinkedIn's Senior Product Designer (Simone Ferraro), for example, takes you through 4 workshops/labs and helps you create a portfolio.
+A live course by Design Principal of AI Product Design (Robert Redmond), for example, takes you through 14 lessons and helps you generate concepts, prototype core features, and utilize user research data for effective AI product design.

 5. Portfolio